farbod2015/javascript/Rapid JavaScript Training.md

         var zipCode = {
             zip: '11787'
         };
         updateZipCode.call(zipCode, '11888', 'us');
         ```
     * `apply` does the same as `call` just instead of comma separated arguments it get an array of arguments:
         ```javascript
         updateZipCode.apply(zipCode, ['11888', 'us']);
         ```
-5. Closure:
+1. Closure:
     * Nested functions have access to variables declared in their outer scope.
     * A closure is a function having access to the parent scope, even after the parent function has closed.
-Functions normally get created, they have a lifecycle, and then they get garbage collected, but a closure is a function that persists and we can hold onto that function.
+Functions normally get created, they have a life cycle, and then they get garbage collected, but a closure is a function that persists and we can hold onto that function.
     * Common ways to use closure:
         1. where we return a function from another function.
 Example:
             ```javascript